himalay-archive/interviewer/README.md

-# interviewer
+# Interviewer
-I needed app that ask me predefined questions to simulate an interview.
-So wrote this simple, easy to use app.
+I needed an app that asks me predefined questions to simulate an interview.
+So wrote this simple app using Ionic 2 framework.